-Traineeships provide three months of training and work experience as an entree to speciality coffee and full-time work whilst allowing coffee employers to assess a young person's potential.
-The training includes industry recognised certificates from the Speciality Coffee Association of Europe, unpaid part-time work placement in a cafe and an opportunity to gain real-world experience without a long term commitment.
+Traineeships provide about 10 weeks of training and work experience as an entree to speciality coffee and full-time work whilst allowing coffee employers to assess a young person's potential.
+The training includes industry recognised certificates from the Speciality Coffee Association, unpaid part-time work placement in a cafe and an opportunity to gain real-world experience without a long term commitment.
 Employers can develop the next wave of coffee talent with no hard costs.
 This programme can serve as a ramp into apprenticeships, and qualification criteria are comparable.

-In2work, an advice drop-in for unemployed young people, partners with Republic, operated by one of our barista apprenticeship graduates, for an open-ended coffee time available to people unsure of what they want to do.
-The low key format includes free hot drinks, personal support, skills demonstrations and creative collaborations depending on a person's interests.
+In2work, an advice drop-in for unemployed young people, partners with Bloom, operated by one of our barista apprenticeship graduates, for an totally open-ended coffee time available to people unsure of what they want to do.
+The relaxed format includes free hot drinks, personal support, skills demonstrations and collaborations depending on a person's interests.
 Coffee preparation offers one way to try hands-on activity in a creative community, gain confidence, gauge individual passions and explore future training and employment options.
 An interest in coffee is not a prerequisite.

 Coffee doesn't have to be difficult to be delicious.
 We can show you the best ways to get lush coffee at home or in the office, without advanced purple prose or expensive equipment.
 Run by our graduates at a fun, relaxed pace, we cover the basics of getting the tasty stuff out of coffee without the nasty stuff that forces you to use milk and sugar.
 We explain common coffee gadgets, help you pick the best ones and send you home with some beans and instructions.